 Who Is Eligible for a Transplant?

 Transplantation can be an extremely challenging procedure for a patient and family.
 This is both because of the toxicity of the high-dose preparative regimens and the extended period during which the patient’s immune system is suppressed.
 For this reason, physicians carefully select patients for this procedure.
-Newer technology has allowed us to transplant patients who aer older and sicker, but an extensive pre-transplant evaluation is still necessary.
+Newer technology has allowed us to transplant patients who are older and sicker, but an extensive pre-transplant evaluation is still necessary.